rahulunair/LLM_finetuning_nvidia_to_intel/README.md

 ## Overview
 This repository contains a minimal viable product (MVP) for fine-tuning Large Language Models (LLMs) using Quantized Low Rank Adaptation (QLoRA) in 4 bits on Intel GPUs.
 The code demonstrates how to port a model from Nvidia to Intel GPUs, focusing on simplicity.

+For more extensive examples on running GenAI workloads on Intel GPUs, checkout this [repo](https://github.com/rahulunair/GenAI).

 ### Features
 - **LLM Loading and Training**: Loads the "NousResearch/Nous-Hermes-Llama-2-7b" LLM model and fine-tunes it using the PEFT library from Hugging Face 🤗.
 - **Intel Developer Cloud Integration**: Designed to run seamlessly on the [Intel Developer Cloud](https://cloud.intel.com) (IDC) platform.